E3SM-Project/datasm/docs/getting_started.md

 7. Open a pull request (PR) with this branch for review
 8. Merge PR to `master`

-### Publishing Environment
+### Data Publishing Environment

-This environment is for testing local source code changes to the `datasm` modules related to the `publish` operation before merging to `master`.
+This environment is for testing local source code changes to the `datasm` modules related to the data publishing operation (`publish`) before merging to `master`.
 It includes the latest stable releases of `esgf-forge` dependencies.

 - `autocurator=0.1` is only available for Linux and does not support `python>3.8`
 - `autocurator=0.1` requires `libnetcdf >=4.7.4,<4.7.5.0a0`, which is not compatible with `nco>=5`